univention/univention-corporate-server/doc/manual/domain-ldap/ldap-directory.rst

 The policy makes it possible to search for users and create an overview of all the attributes of a user object.
-If an attempt is made to modify further attributes in addition to the password when the user does not have sufficient access rights to the LDAP directory, |UCSUDM| denies him write access with the message *Permission denied*.
+If an attempt is made to modify further attributes in addition to the password when the user does not have sufficient access rights to the LDAP directory, |UCSUDM| denies them write access with the message *Permission denied*.

 .. caution::